git/git.github.io/rev_news/drafts/edition-25.md

   - [RFC v3: Another proposed hash function transition plan](https://public-inbox.org/git/20170307001709.GC26789@aiede.mtv.corp.google.com/)

 [Another plan](http://public-inbox.org/git/22708.8913.864049.452252@chiark.greenend.org.uk/)
-was posted by Ian Jackson and also generated some discussion.
+was posted by Ian Jackson; it also generated some discussion.

 It's interesting to note that Git is not the only version control system to be affected by the issue.
-Here are a few related posts out
+Here are a few related posts:
-there:

   - [SHA1 and Mercurial security](https://www.mercurial-scm.org/wiki/mpm/SHA1), or why you shouldn't panic yet (Feb 2017)
   - [Subversion SHA1 Collision Problem Statement](http://blogs.collab.net/subversion/subversion-sha1-collision-problem-statement-prevention-remediation-options)